Are you replacing your roof and curious about the types of shingles available?

 2. Asphalt Shingles – Three-tab shingles

 In Idaho, roofers cannot install three-tab shingles.
-Nevertheless, they are the most affordable shingle if you live in other states.
-You are most likely familiar with the traditional three-tab shingle as they have a thinner frame with a fiberglass composition for flexibility but tend to wear out more easily over time than others.
+Nevertheless, they are the most affordable shingles if you live in other states.
+You are most likely familiar with the traditional three-tab shingle, as they have a thinner frame with a fiberglass composition for flexibility, but tend to wear out more easily over time than others.

-Compared to dimensional shingles, traditional three-tab asphalt shingles are not as durable; however, they can cost approximately one-third less.
-Three-tab shingles come in strips, hence the reference of “Strip shingles,” and the strips of three are flat rectangular shingles.
-We recommend that if you are planning on replacing your asphalt shingle roof, be sure to always upgrade to architectural shingles because of durability, longevity, and color selection.
+Compared with dimensional shingles, traditional three-tab asphalt shingles are less durable; however, they can cost approximately one-third less.
+Three-tab shingles come in strips, hence the reference to “Strip shingles,” and the strips of three are flat rectangular shingles.
+We recommend replacing your asphalt shingle roof with architectural shingles for their durability, longevity, and color selection.
+If you are planning to replace your asphalt shingle roof, be sure to upgrade to architectural shingles.

 - Average Cost to Install: $4K-$12K